Want to become a Forbidden Vancouver Walking Tours Storyteller?

 How much effort does it take?

 Great things do not come easy.
 Becoming a fantastic storyteller will take hard work.
 The training sessions are demanding and you will need to be able to absorb and respond to critical feedback.

-During your two month training program you will also need to dedicate at least 10 hours a week to concentrated study and rehearsal time to learn the script and complete reading on Vancouver’s history.
+During your 2-month training program you will also need to dedicate at least 10 hours a week to concentrated study and rehearsal time to learn the body of knowledge and complete reading on Vancouver’s history.
 Personal study time is not paid.

 When are the tours?